-Today, the Orpheum Theater Center houses the offices of City Link, the Sioux Falls Municipal Band and the Sioux Empire Community Theatre, and it’s the home stage for the community theater and Sioux Falls Jazz & Blues Society.
+In the past, the Orpheum Theater Center housed the offices of City Link, the Sioux Falls Municipal Band and the Sioux Empire Community Theatre, and it was the home stage for the community theater and Sioux Falls Jazz & Blues Society.
 Other frequent users of the building include dance studios, concerts, meetings, conferences, weddings and more.

 On July 1, 2019, Washington Pavilion Management Inc. took over operations for the Orpheum Theater Center, both in managing the facility and ticketing events.
 Today the Orpheum Theater Center houses the offices of City Link, Downtown Sioux Falls, the Premiere Playhouse and the Sioux Falls Arts Council.